Jerry20110434/nnpj_final/README.md

 This repository includes source code for our final project of DATA130011.01, Spring 2021.
-The results can be fully replicated by running the following commands:
+The results can be fully replicated by running the following commands, after copying stock_data/ into project folder and renaming it as data/:

 ```
 python3 data_create_columns.py